rnevius/rot13-email-obfuscator/README.md

-# WordPress ROT13 Email Obfuscator Shortcode
+# WordPress ROT13 Email Obfuscator Plugin

 Welcome to the ROT13 Email Obfuscator plugin repository on GitHub.
 This plugin creates a shortcode for an easy-to-use substitution cipher for `mailto:` links.